BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 When we were young as a band, we thought our audience should only focus on our songs instead of focusing on our personality.
 We were ill-advised then, for the moment we first stepped on stage, we were open to prying by the audience.
 Since then, we’ve grown enough as a band, and now, we now know that a good introduction would make us look courteous and endearing to our audience.

 It will be useful to lighten up everything for you if you can introduce yourself and each of your band members to your expectant audience.

 If you are the front act, for example, it is imperative that you introduce yourself.
 Your audience deserves to know something about you.
 If you’re the main act, however, then your audience may already know more about you.
 Thus, you can use the time to banter with each other or with the audience in such a case.

-Fans would surely love to hear about you and know you more.
-So, if you can prepare a story about your band, your fans will appreciate it well.
-For example, you can say something about how you were able to compose your song or about the inspiration behind your piece.
+Fans love to hear about you and know you more.
+So, if you can prepare a true story and short story about your band, your fans will appreciate it well.
+For example, you can say something about how you were able to compose your particular song or about the inspiration behind your piece.